Los Angeles Aztecs: Best years

-Michels & Cruyff Years
+Michels & Cruyff years

 On November 14, 1978, team president Larry Friend announced former FC Barcelona, AFC Ajax, and Dutch national team manager Rinus Michels had been hired as head coach.
 Michels revamped the team's roster with only four players from the Aztecs 1978 team remaining on the roster for the 1979 NASL season.
 The Aztecs started the season with a record of five wins in seven games when on May 22, 1979, the team announced the signing of three-time Ballon d'Or winner Johan Cruyff on a $1.4 million contract over two years which also included a percentage of gate receipts, making Cruyff the highest paid athlete in Southern California.
 The Aztecs finished the season in second place of the National Conference Western Division with a record of eighteen wins and twelve losses.
 Prior to signing Cruyff, the Aztecs averaged 7,500 fans a game, but ended the season with an average attendance of 14,333.
 The Aztecs defeated the Washington Diplomats two games to none in the first round of the playoffs.
-The Aztecs won the home leg of the Conference Semifinals agsinst the Vancouver Whitecaps in an overtime shootout, but lost the away leg and the 30 minute mini game.
+The Aztecs won the home leg of the Conference Semifinals against the Vancouver Whitecaps in an overtime shootout, but lost the away leg and the 30 minute mini game.
 Cruyff was awarded the league MVP and Larry Hulcer was named the Rookie of the Year for the 1979 season.